Postcode area: NR15.

 How Easy Is It to Get Around Long Stratton?

-Long Stratton’s transport story is dominated by the A140, which provides a direct route to Norwich city centre in about 25 minutes by car (outside rush hour – add 10-15 minutes in morning traffic).
+Long Stratton’s transport story is dominated by the A140, which provides a direct route to Norwich city centre in about 25 minutes by car (outside rush hour, add 10 to 15 minutes in morning traffic).
 The road continues south to Diss and the A14 corridor to Ipswich and beyond.
 Once the bypass opens, the commute should become more predictable as the current village bottleneck will be eliminated.

-There’s no train station in Long Stratton – the nearest are Diss (20 minutes south) on the Norwich-London mainline, and Norwich itself.
+There’s no train station in Long Stratton, the nearest are Diss (20 minutes south) on the Norwich-London mainline, and Norwich itself.
 Diss offers direct trains to London Liverpool Street in about 90 minutes, making it a viable option for occasional London commuters.
-Buses run to Norwich via the Simonds/First 36 route, taking about 40-50 minutes.
+Buses run to Norwich via the Simonds/First 36 route, taking about 40 to 50 minutes.

 Mobile coverage is good on all networks with reliable 4G throughout the village and along the A140 corridor.
 5G is not yet available but is expected as the village grows.